There are two Interfaculty Programs offered through the McGill School of Environment, one of them in partnership with the Department of Geography:

 - The Interfaculty Program in Sustainability, Science and Society.
 This program is offered in partnership with the Department of Geography.

-For information on the B.A.&Sc. degree requirements, see the University's 'Programs, Courses, and University Regulations' e-Calendar.
-In addition, the Science Office for Undergraduate Student Advising (SOUSA) website provides Arts&Science students with general academic information and advice about issues such as faculty and degree requirements, registration issues, interfaculty transfers, study away, academic standing, and graduation.
+For information on the B.A.&Sc. degree requirements, see the University's 'Programs, Courses, and University Regulations e-Calendar.
+In addition, the Science Office for Undergraduate Student Advising (SOUSA) website provides Arts & Science students with general academic information and advice about issues such as faculty and degree requirements, registration issues, interfaculty transfers, study away, academic standing, and graduation.

-See also Student Resources for information concerning:
+See also Information for students for details concerning:

 - Suggested First Year courses